rrDumpTruck/Obsidian.Vault/TO DO.md

 ---
 sticker: emoji//2705
 ---

-1. USE G.A.U.R.D.S.  method to create a few concrete details of some cities come up with an idea of the other cities in the world.
-(Government Buildings
-Underworld Activities
-Altars
-Resources
-Defenses
-Social Hubs)
 1. New religion based on a twisted version of the overworld gods, initial lore coming from a old crazy seeming homeless man.
 2. New religion based on a twisted version of the overworld gods, initial lore coming from a old crazy seeming homeless man.
 3. Come up with intro about Badmeis' character and his contract from the Consortium to the Halessian Institute.